-'''

-add (data: Union[str, spacy.tokens.doc.Doc, Tuple[str, dict], Iterable[str], Iterable[spacy.tokens.doc.Doc], Iterable[Tuple[str, dict]]], batch_size: int = 1000, n_process: int = 1) \rightarrow None
+add (data: Union[str, textacy.types.Record, spacy.tokens.doc.Doc, Iterable[str], Iterable[textacy.types.Record], Iterable[spacy.tokens.doc.Doc]], batch_size: int = 1000, n_process: int = 1)

-'''

-Add one or a stream of texts, records, or spacy.tokens.Docs to the corpus, ensuring that all processing is or has already been done by the Corpus.spacy_lang pipeline.
+Add one or a stream of texts, records, or spacy.tokens.Doc s to the corpus, ensuring that all processing is or has already been done by the Corpus.spacy_lang pipeline.

-- data - - batch_size Number of texts to buffer when processing with spaCy. - n_process Number of parallel processors to run when processing.
+- data - - batch_size Number of texts to buffer when processing with spaCy.

+• n_process - Number of parallel processors to run when processing.
 If -1, this is set to multiprocessing.cpu_count().

-Note: This feature is only available in spaCy 2.2.2+, and only applies when data is a sequence of texts or records.
+Note: This feature is only applies when data is a sequence of texts or records.